-In accordance with Section 28 (1) of the Telecommunications Act (2001) (‘the Act’), the Authority has been charged with the mandate of promoting Universality in Trinidad and Tobago to the extent that it is reasonably practicable.
+In accordance with Section 28 (1) of the Telecommunications Act (2001) (‘the Act’), the Authority shall determine the public telecommunications services in respect of which the requirement of universal service shall apply.

 Universal access is achieved when 100% of the country’s population can access affordable basic telecommunications services either on an individual or shared (public access) basis.
 Examples of publicly accessing these basic services can be through community access centres, Internet kiosks and public payphones.